 - Russia should start selling NATO member sovereign bonds before Russia's foreign-currency accounts are frozen.

 - The Russian central bank should reduce dollar assets and sell sovereign bonds of countries that support sanctions.

-- Russia should limit commercial banks' FX assets to prevent speculation on ruble, capital outflows.
+- Russia should limit commercial banks' FX assets to prevent speculation on the ruble, capital outflows.